-Identification and documentation of risks and controls is an important aspect of the relationship with the internal audit function resource within the shareholder organisation but independent of the SCC group.
+of risks and controls is an important aspect of the relationship with the internal audit function resource within the shareholder organisation but independent of the SCC group.

-Internal audit staff benefit from the oversight and involvement of senior finance and non-executive
+Internal audit staff benefit from the oversight and involvement of

 External Audit

 Our external auditor is a key element in our control framework as a valuable source of independent assurance.
 We therefore work closely with our auditors to ensure that we support them in providing an annual audit which is as effective as possible in providing assurance to our stakeholders.
 We are committed to supporting greater value to our shareholder from our external audit.